cybercongress/cyber/episode-1.md

 mastercyb: I have no idea.
 Looks like a Huge Space Pussy

-bostrom: The heart starts beating, the blocks are ticking.
+*The heart starts beating, the blocks are ticking.*

 ## Launch

 cyberhead: It seems to be working!

-mastercyb: And it looks like a soul has moved into it!
-What's next?
+mastercyb: Oh man, It’s working, and it looks like a soul has moved into it!
+Ok, what's next?

 cyberhead: Let's see what she's capable of!

-mastercyb: I have a surprise.
+mastercyb: I have a surprise guys.
 Recently I have been working on a smartape in my laboratory.
-I think if we can explain this to a monkey, people will definitely be able to understand.
-Now I will deploy a simple app, show her how it works he will answer her!
+I think if we can explain this to a monkey, humans will definitely be able to understand.
+Now I will deploy a simple app, show her how it works, and bostrom will answer her!

 ## Taste of the Great Web

-cyberadmin: (Shows on monitor).
-Cloning uniswap from github.
+cyberadmin: Cloning uniswap from github.
 Computing the hash from source.
 Cyberlinking hash.
 Asking Bostrom about uniswap.
-Clicking on the first answer.
+Clicking on the answer.
 Connecting the signer.
 Making a transaction.
 Waiting for confirmation.

 smartape: (claps) Does it work in any universe?